Steve McClaren: England national team

 In May 2007, McClaren made a U-turn by recalling David Beckham into the England squad.
 England subsequently had a run of four wins from six matches, which boosted the country's hopes of qualification for Euro 2008, before a defeat against Russia in October 2007 caused their qualification fate to fall out of their hands.
 The FA's chief executive, Brian Barwick, gave his backing to McClaren, despite the defeat.
 McClaren was also backed by players Phil Neville and Steven Gerrard, his predecessor Eriksson, and the chief executive of the League Managers Association, John Barnwell.

-The results of other matches in England's qualification group meant that England would qualify as the second place team by avoiding a loss in their final group match against Croatia, who had already clinched first place in the group.
+The results of other matches in England's qualification group meant that England would qualify as the second place team by avoiding a loss in their final group match against Croatia, who had already qualified for the tournament.
+They would also qualify if Russia failed to beat Andorra.
 The match was played at Wembley on 21 November 2007 and England lost 3–2; coupled with Russia's victory over Andorra, this meant that England failed to qualify for Euro 2008.
-It was the first time since 1993 that England had not qualified for a major tournament, and the first time they had missed the European Championships since UEFA Euro 1984.
+It was the first time since the 1994 FIFA World Cup that England had not qualified for a major tournament, and the first time they had missed the European Championships since UEFA Euro 1984.

-The following day, The FA held an emergency meeting at which McClaren was removed from the post of England coach along with his assistant manager, Terry Venables.
-McClaren's tenure is the second shortest of any England manager, spanning just 18 games in 16 months, only superseded by Sam Allardyce's one game in 67 days.
-On 14 December 2007, it was announced McClaren's post had been taken up by Fabio Capello commencing from 7 January 2008.
+The following day, the FA held an emergency meeting and decided to sack McClaren from his post along with his assistant manager Terry Venables.
+There had been considerable media criticism over McClaren's tactics and player selection, particularly the poor results without Beckham in the lineup, and then having the inexperienced Scott Carson instead of Paul Robinson for the crucial match against Croatia.
+McClaren's tenure was the second shortest of any England manager, spanning just 18 games in 16 months, only superseded by Sam Allardyce's one game in 67 days.
+On 14 December 2007, the FA announced Fabio Capello as McClaren's replacement commencing from 7 January 2008.